 Finding Document Management Success

-Today, a number of company departments use DocStar.
-“Our quality department stores production data, process sheets, first article inspections, damage material reports, inspection reports and process change history reports in the system,” DeGroat says.
+Today, a number of company departments use Epicor.
+“Our quality department stores production data, process sheets, first article inspections, damage material reports, inspection reports, and process change history reports in the system,” DeGroat says.
 “Before, they would have that information filed in over four filing cabinets.”
-Every day, they bring newly created or received documents to the front office, where scanning—or “DocStar-ring,” as it’s called—takes place.
-The quality department has eliminated four filing cabinets and relies on DocStar for the information it needs.
+Every day, they bring newly created or received documents to the front office, where scanning takes place.
+The quality department has eliminated four filing cabinets and relies on Epicor for the information it needs.

 “In manufacturing, they had several file drawers of paper,” DeGroat notes.
 “They get daily shipments of product coming in the door.
 All of those shipments have packing slips, which used to accumulate in a file drawer.
 You may or may not have been able to find something back there; now all of that is stored electronically.”
 Today, packing slips and other papers are scanned and tracked, and can be retrieved with a couple of clicks, if needed.

-Human resources and accounting are also actively using DocStar.
-“Vendor checks, customer checks and other documents are scanned in, as are invoices and other documents,” DeGroat explains.
+Human resources and accounting are also actively using Epicor.
+“Vendor checks, customer checks, and other documents are scanned in, as are invoices and other documents,” DeGroat explains.
 “We work the documents, get them approved and processed, and then scan them in.”

 In addition to invoices and other documents, the company scans and electronically files a number of other customer documents.
-In addition, DocStar is supporting the company’s security system.
+In addition, Epicor is supporting the company’s security system.
 “When someone visits our firm, they must sign a non-disclosure form that says they won’t take any trade secrets,” DeGroat says.
-“Those forms are now stored in DocStar, which means repeat visitors don’t need to complete a form every time they enter.”
+“Those forms are now stored in DocStar [now Epicor], which means repeat visitors don’t need to complete a form every time they enter.”

-Going with DocStar has led to a number of positive results.
+Going with Epicor has led to a number of positive results.
 “The first thing that comes to mind is just the additional space,” DeGroat explains.

 “We’ve been able to eliminate ten five-drawer filing cabinets full of paper in our accounting office, manufacturing area and quality area.
 Freeing up space in the office has been valuable.” – —Author’s Quote, Title | Company Name